Mars Through Time

-What: A 5 day professional development training focusing on Mars science and exploration
+What: A free, four day professional development training focusing on the nature and process of science, Mars science and Mars exploration

 Where: Lunar and Planetary Institute, Houston, TX